Free Employment Offer Letter Template

 Done in 5 minutes

 Once the candidate receives the offer and would like to accept the position, they must sign the letter and send it back to you.
-While this is not a legally binding document, it is still considered an essential part of the selection process.
+Although not legally binding, this letter is a key part of the hiring process.

 The letter should remind the candidate of the position’s duties and what they can expect from the company.
 They can then decide if they will accept the offer or not.

-The benefit of this letter is that it represents a formal offer, demonstrating how much you want the candidate to work for your company.
+The benefit of this letter is that it represents a formal offer, showing how much you want the candidate to work for your company.

 The document goes by a few other names, such as: